 - MEP of a turbocharged diesel engine can range from 14 to 18 bar

-For example, a four-stroke gasoline engine producing 200 N·m from 2 litres of displacement has a MEP of (4π)(200 N·m)/(0.002 m³) = 1256000 Pa = 12 bar.
-As can be seen, the MEP is useful characteristics of an engine.
-For two engines of equal displacement volume, the one with a higher MEP would produce the greater net work and, if the engines run at the same speed, greater power.
+For example, a four-stroke gasoline engine producing 200 N·m from 2 liters of displacement has an MEP of (4π)(200 N·m)/(0.002 m³) = 1256000 Pa = 12 bar.
+As can be seen, the MEP is a useful characteristic of an engine.
+For two engines of equal displacement volume, the one with a higher MEP would produce the greater network and, if the engines run at the same speed, greater power.

 Otto Cycle – Problem with Solution

-Let assume the Otto cycle, which is the one of most common thermodynamic cycles that can be found in automobile engines.
-One of key parameters of such engines is the change in volumes between top dead center (TDC) to bottom dead center (BDC).
+Let assume the Otto cycle, which is one of the most common thermodynamic cycles that can be found in automobile engines.
+One of the key parameters of such engines is the change in volumes between the top dead center (TDC) to bottom dead center (BDC).
 The ratio of these volumes (V1 / V2) is known as the compression ratio.

 The compression ratio in a gasoline-powered engine will usually not be much higher than 10:1 due to potential engine knocking (autoignition) and not lower than 6:1.
-For example, some sportscar engines can have compression ratio up to 12.5 : 1 (e.g. Ferrari 458 Italia).
+For example, some sportscar engines can have a compression ratio up to 12.5 : 1 (e.g.,, Ferrari 458 Italia).

-In this example let assume an Otto cycle with compression ratio of CR = 9 : 1.
-The intake air is at 100 kPa = 1 bar, 20 °C, and the volume of the chamber is 500 cm³ prior to the compression stroke.
-The temperature at the end of adiabatic expansion is T4 = 800 K.
+In this example, let assume an Otto cycle with a compression ratio of CR = 9 : 1.
+The intake air is at 100 kPa = 1 bar, 20 °C, and the chamber volume is 500 cm³ before the compression stroke.
+The temperature at the end of an adiabatic expansion is T4 = 800 K.

-- Specific heat capacity at constant pressure of air at atmospheric pressure and room temperature: cp = 1.01 kJ/kgK.
+- Specific heat capacity at a constant air pressure at atmospheric pressure and room temperature: cp = 1.01 kJ/kgK.

-- Specific heat capacity at constant volume of air at atmospheric pressure and room temperature: cv = 0.718 kJ/kgK.
+- Specific heat capacity at constant air volume at atmospheric pressure and room temperature: cv = 0.718 kJ/kgK.